International Business with Language

 For information on Fees/Student Grants/Scholarships and Financial Assistance, please click here.

 CR425 Course Location: MTU Cork Bishopstown Campus

 This programme is geared at meeting the skills shortage that has been identified for roles in sales, business development and marketing in international environments.
 Students will develop a broad understanding of business issues with an international perspective while also studying a language of their choice.
 Topics such as culture, negotiation, trade, law and much more underpin the development.

 Graduates may apply to professional bodies and may be exempt from certain examinations.
-Suitably qualified graduates are eligible to apply for postgraduate degrees at CIT:
+Suitably qualified graduates are eligible to apply for postgraduate degrees at MTU Cork

 - MSc in Marketing Practice (Taught)

 - Master of Business Administration MBA (Strategy) (Taught) (Part-time)